 Dogs laugh, but they laugh with their tails. – Max Eastman

-Developed in Russia during the 1930s, the Black Russian Terrier was a creation of the military and intended for use as part of the nation’s security force, guarding military installations.
+Developed in the former USSR during the 1930s, the Black Russian Terrier (BRT) was a creation of the military and intended for use as part of the nation’s security force, guarding military installations.
 The Black Russian Terrier had to be able to work independently and survive the harsh climatic conditions of the vast country of Russia.

-Photos displayed courtesy of Lana Lochan, Iz Teremka, Ontario
+Photos displayed courtesy of Tatiana Adams, Barents Night Kennels, Ontario

 The Black Russian Terrier is larger than average, very muscular, and has massive bone structure.

 He stands no more than 28 1/2 inches (72 cm) at the shoulder and weighs in at between 110 and 132 lbs (50-60 kg).